-The Serie A club's current coach, Gian Piero Gasperini, has come under fire just months into his stint after the side lost their first three matches of the season, including the Italian Supercoppa against arch rivals AC Milan.
+The Serie A club's current coach, Gian Piero Gasperini, has come under fire less just months into his stint after the side lost their first three matches of the season, including the Italian Supercoppa against arch-rivals AC Milan.

 Inter supremo Massimo Moratti has given Gasperini a vote of confidence and stressed the 53-year-old's job is not on the line.